Steve-Mcl/node-red-contrib-cron-plus/README.md

   * An Easy Expression Builder to aid cron novices
   * ![easy-expr-builder](https://user-images.githubusercontent.com/44235289/90957177-296c4980-e484-11ea-9705-9a7faf90b5f0.gif)
 * Multiple schedules can be entered by the node editor UI or dynamically at runtime
-* Send a default payload or any of the following: timestamp, string, number, boolean, flow variable, global variable, JSON, Buffer or Env variable as the output.
+* Send a default payload or any of the following: timestamp, string, number, boolean, flow variable, global variable, JSON, JSONata, Buffer or Env variable as the output.
 * Example CRON expressions provided in the dropdown to get you started
 * Map popup to help you enter coordinates for solar events
   * Location coordinates can be per schedule, per cron node or set by an environment variable (as of V2.0.0)
   * NOTE: Map is 100% CDN dynamic and requires and internet connection.
 If there is no internet, the popup will provide information to help you get location coordinates from another source
   * ![cron-plus-map](https://user-images.githubusercontent.com/44235289/84031948-79ac3300-a98e-11ea-966c-b77200515030.gif)
 * Option to separate command responses from output 1 to separate 2nd output
 * Fan out option to separate each static schedule to its own output (dynamic and command responses are sent on last 2 output pins) (as of V1.4.0)
 * Settable output variable (normally `msg.payload` but it is up to you)
 * Inject-like button to fire the node (available when only one schedule is added)